 Malema was banned from participating in party activities this month after he gave a speech critical of President Jacob Zuma.

-Though he had been suspended from the party in November, he was allowed to attend party meetings during his appeal of the disciplinary committee's ruling.
+Malema had already been suspended from membership of the party in November but was still allowed to attend party meetings while the appeals process was in progress.

 The suspension followed a speech in which Malema suggested that Zuma was running the party in a dictatorial and intolerant way.

-"It is under President Zuma that we have seen the youth of the ANC being traumatized, being expelled from their own home," Malema said, according to an ANC statement.
+“It is under President Zuma that we have seen the youth of the ANC being traumatized, being expelled from their own home,” Malema said, according to the ANC statement.

-The disciplinary panel said the youth leader's remarks represented "a very serious violation" of the party's constitution.
+The disciplinary panel said the youth leader’s remarks constituted “a very serious violation” of the party’s constitution.

-He and the youth league helped propel Zuma to power in 2009.
-But in recent years, Malema has become one of Zuma's fiercest critics, accusing the administration of failing to improve the lives of the poor.
+He and the youth league helped propel Zuma to power in 2009, but have more recently become his fiercest critics, accusing his administration of failing to improve the lives of the poor.

 Malema’s supporters considered the disciplinary action an attempt to silence the anti-Zuma voice within the ruling party.